ARM-software/psa-api/doc/fwu/overview/programming-model.rst

          When writing is complete, the image becomes a CANDIDATE for installation.

-         This state is always volatile for components that have volatile staging.
+         This state is always volatile for components that have :term:`volatile staging`.
 For other components, it is :scterm:`implementation defined` whether this state is volatile.

          When this state is volatile, the incomplete image is discarded at reboot.